FMSoftCN/HybridOS-Lite/README.md

 $ ./mginit
 ```

-When you can see on the screen, just like the picutre below:
+Then you can see the screen, just like the picutres below:

 - It is chgconfig application.
 When you press the icons in the screen, HybridOS Lite will change a new manifest file.
+When you change manifest files, pay attention to the variation of indicator bar at the bottom of screen.
 ![SUMMER 2021](summer2021/figures/chgconfig.png)

 - It is gear application.
 ![SUMMER 2021](summer2021/figures/gear.png)

-- When you change manifest file, the third screen is blow.
+- When you change manifest file, the third screen is as blow.
 It has 16 applications.
 ![SUMMER 2021](summer2021/figures/multi.png)

 - When you drag the screen, or press the dot in indicator bar, the screen will be switched between different layers.